PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Further Results

 \subsubsection{Mode collapse in \srivatsan{} dataset}

 Consider an example based on the \hyperref[data:Srivatsan20]{Srivatsan20} dataset which measures the perturbational effects of small molecules applied to three cancer cell lines: A549, K562, MCF-7.
-We look at five models: 1) our \texttt{DecoderOnly} with \emph{only} cell type as input, 2) our \texttt{DecoderOnly} with cell type \emph{and} perturbations as input, 3) the vanilla CPA$^*$, 4) CPA$^*$ with no adversarial components, and 5) the simplified version of SAMS-VAE$^*$.
+We look at five models: 1) our \texttt{DecoderOnly} with \emph{only} \zichaochange{cell line} as input, 2) our \texttt{DecoderOnly} with \zichaochange{cell line} \emph{and} perturbations as input, 3) the vanilla CPA$^*$, 4) CPA$^*$ with no adversarial components, and 5) the simplified version of SAMS-VAE$^*$.
 In addition, we compare the model predictions to the experimental data.

 Results are shown in Figure~\ref{fig:mode_collapse}.
-Of the 85 unique cell type and perturbation combinations in the validation split, we measure the similarity between the predicted log-fold changes for every pair of such combinations.
+Of the 85 unique \zichaochange{cell line} and perturbation combinations in the validation split, we measure the similarity between the predicted log-fold changes for every pair of such combinations.
 In total, these similarities form a $85\times 85$ matrix which is shown as a heatmap.

-The experimental data in \textsf{\bfseries F}) shows the similarity of the log-fold changes between different perturbations to be small within each cell type (three diagnoal blocks correspond to the three cell lines in \srivatsan{} dataset), and even smaller between cell types.
-In comparison, the \texttt{DecoderOnly} model with only cell type as input (panel \textsf{\bfseries A}) shows its predictions are (unsurprisingly) identical for any perturbation within a cell type, which is a prime example of mode collapse.
+The experimental data in \textsf{\bfseries F}) shows the similarity of the log-fold changes between different perturbations to be small within each \zichaochange{cell line} (three diagonal blocks correspond to the three cell lines in \srivatsan{} dataset), and even smaller between \zichaochange{cell lines}.
+In comparison, the \texttt{DecoderOnly} model with only \zichaochange{cell line} as input (panel \textsf{\bfseries A}) shows its predictions are (unsurprisingly) identical for any perturbation within a \zichaochange{cell line}, which is a prime example of mode collapse.
 Qualitatively, from \textsf{\bfseries A}) to \textsf{\bfseries E}), models have shown a general declining trend in mode collapse, with the simplified SAMS-VAE$^*$ (S) suffering the least mode collapse.

 However, we point our readers to the RMSE metrics reported in Table~\ref{tab:rmse-rank-norm}, which are of roughly similar order of magnitude for all models.
 This means judging by the RMSE alone, it is impossible to tell which model suffers from mode collapse.
 On the other hand, our rank metric distinguishes the degenerative case from the rest, but it is still not sensitive enough to discern the severity of mode collapse.